luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/application-access-panel-unexpected-application-appears.md

 7. Clique em **licenças** ver qual licenças atualmente o utilizador tem atribuída.

-   * Se o utilizador está atribuído a um Office licenças este ativar primeiro terceiros as aplicações do Office a aparecer no painel de acesso do utilizador.
+   * Se o utilizador é atribuído a uma licença do Office, isto permite que aplicações do Office de terceiros primeiro a aparecer no painel de acesso do utilizador.

 ## <a name="problems-related-to-assigning-applications-to-groups"></a>Problemas relacionados com a atribuição de aplicações para grupos